lqyahu/DLEDR/README.md

 read() in LEDR is to read a community at the last moment from a .txt file.

+The datasets used in the paper are then uploaded.

 If there are any bugs in the code, please contact us in time.